sunengine/Docs/README.md

 - title: Flexible role settings
   details: The ability to flexibly configure the rights of user groups for each section of the site
 - title: Functional Admin
-  details: Ability to create blogs, forums, articles sections; Creating subsections - interactive editing of site menu, as well as additional menus, switch basic and additional skins, user groups and changing their permissions, creating site activities Sections, and other features...
+  details: Ability to create blogs, forums, articles sections; Creating subsections - interactive editing of site menu, as well as additional menus, switch basic and additional skins, user groups and changing their permissions, creating site activities Sections, and other features
 footer: Copyright © Dmitrij Polianin
 ---